folio-labs/folio-order-import-tool/README.md

 ## Validation of incoming MARC records

-Each incoming will go through following checks on analyze or import:
+Each incoming record will go through following checks on analyze or import:

 * The record has a MARC field 980.
 * The record provides a fund code that exists in FOLIO Finance.